 Also note that, if you are the distribution list owner and running the script, you will be added as both member and owner into the created Microsoft 365 group.

 Step 3: (Optional) Update the basic attributes of Microsoft 365 Group

 You can alter or update the basic attributes of the M365 group such as group name, group mail address and the access type of the group under this option.

 Check the Distribution Lists to M365 Group Migration Status!

 You can easily check the created M365 groups by exporting the M365 group report to a CSV file using PowerShell.
 This option will facilitate you with a detailed report on newly migrated Microsoft 365 groups.

 Also, you can check the newly created M365 group by navigating to the Exchange admin center -> Recipients -> Groups -> Microsoft 365 as shown below.

 Thus, this script is so simple to execute and saves all your work and time.
 It easily converts distribution lists to Microsoft 365 groups and reduces the burden of Office 365 admins in DL migration.

-I hope this blog helps you to upgrade the distribution lists to Microsoft 365 groups using the PowerShell script.
+I hope this blog helps you upgrade the distribution lists to Microsoft 365 groups and manage them with ease in your Microsoft 365 space.
 Share your opinions and thoughts in the comment section.